parlez-vous/server/README.md

 Open `localhost:8080/health-check` to confirm the api is working

-After making any changes outside src, run `docker-compose build -d` again, this will rebuild the container with the new changes.
+After making any changes outside src (like adding a new migration or a new package), run `docker-compose up --build` again, this will rebuild the container with the new changes.